arvidn/libtorrent/branches/libtorrent_aio/docs/settings.rst

 ``active_downloads`` is 4 and ``active_seeds`` is 4, there will be 4 seeds
 active and 4 downloading torrents.
 If the settings are ``active_downloads`` = 2
 and ``active_seeds`` = 4, then there will be 2 downloading torrents and 4 seeding
 torrents active.
-Torrents that are not auto managed are also counted against these limits.
-If there are non-auto managed torrents that use up all the slots, no auto managed torrent will be activated.
+Torrents that are not auto managed are not counted against these limits.

 ``active_limit`` is a hard limit on the number of active torrents.
 This applies even to slow torrents.